 - All applicants must have a DUNS number.
 Applications will not be accepted from organizations that do not have a DUNS number.
 More about DUNS numbers and how to get one >>

-- Applicants must have a current presenting season.
+- Applicant organizations must have a current presenting season.

 - Only NEW presenter participants are eligible to apply.
 Only Executive Directors, Associate Directors, or Programming Directors (i.e., individuals responsible for curating/programming season) that have been in their presenting role for less than two years prior to the Performing Arts Exchange start date (as evidenced by résumé).
 Previous PAE attendees are not eligible to apply.

 - Presenters are limited to one application.

 - Applicants who have failed to submit final reports for any previous South Arts grant by the application deadline for this program will not be considered for funding in this grant cycle.

 - Applicants are required to attend the full conference, Monday, September 25, 2017 through Thursday, September 28, 2017.
 Applicants are required to attend the Presenting 101 Pre-Conference (12:00-4:30pm) and New Colleagues Session (4:45-6:00pm) on Monday, September 25, 2017.